thosgood/this-weeks-finds/markdown/151-200/week188.md

                      2.3        2.4.5        2.4.6.7

-and evaluating this at the 1-element set to get a groupoid whose cardinality is π/4.
+and evaluating this at the 1-element set to get a groupoid whose cardinality is \pi /4.
 (If this is utterly mystifying, see ["Week 185"](#week185) and the references there.)
 I've discussed this with him, and I also talked about it with my friend the combinatorist Bill Schmitt, and we made a little progress, but not enough.
-So, right now I like the idea of going back to Wallis' original formula for π, and seeing how it relates to Pascal's triangle, and seeing if I can get anywhere with that!
+So, right now I like the idea of going back to Wallis' original formula for \pi , and seeing how it relates to Pascal's triangle, and seeing if I can get anywhere with that!

 Embarrassingly, I don't know how the formula for arcsin(1) is related